 His hobbies were vast.
 At an early age he demonstrated his talents as an artist.
 Later he turned to poetry to express himself.
 And finally turning his attention to home improvement projects.
 He was known for starting and working on numerous projects at once with his best buddy Mick.
 He loved working with his hands, always creating something and pondering new ideas and inventions.

-Preferring the country over city life, he and his wife Cheryl found an old farm in Paola, Kansas to renovate.
+Preferring the country over city life, he and his wife found an old farm in Paola, Kansas to renovate.
 There they enjoyed their horses and dogs, the quiet countryside, and spending time with loved ones.
-He is survived by sons Rick and Jamie, his grandson Lincoln, his brother John, and his wife Cheryl.
+He is survived by sons Rick and Jamie, his grandson Lincoln, and his brother John.

 We miss your smile, your kind thoughts and gestures and your stories.
 We find some peace and joy knowing you have gone home to God's Heavenly family and look forward to your big warm hugs again someday.